tamglaeser/dga-feed/README.md

 ## DGA Feeds

 A python program for pulling down and parsing the information from the Bambenek Consulting High-Confidence C2 All Indicator Feed found
-[here](https://osint.bambenekconsulting.com/feeds/) in the top table.
+[here](https://osint.bambenekconsulting.com/feeds/) in the top table; since the website is subject to change or withdraw permissions, I have copied the data to the c2-masterlist-high.txt file.
 This is the master feed of all current known, active and non-sinkholed C&C domains using DGAs.
 The data is structured in the following manner:
 - *domain*: the active non-sinkholed C&C domain that uses DGAs
 - *ip*: corresponding IP address